bitcointranscripts/bitcointranscripts/adopting-bitcoin/2022/how-to-get-started-contributing-sustainably-to-bitcoin-core.md

 Jon: 00:23:51

-Well in theory this is about rough content consensus right.
+Well in theory this is about rough consensus.
 Rough consensus isn't voting.
 There's an article on it written back in the 90s by the internet standards committee back in the day, where rough consensus is humming or something like that, where basically everyone needs to feel heard.
 And I thought it was important on a process like the taproot activation one, which drew out for months and months.